koykov/dyntpl/readme.md

 * val - value to pass to input (eg `varName|modifier()` value of `varName`)
 * args - list of all aguments

-After writing your function you need to register it using one of functions:
+After writing your function, you need to register it using one of the functions:
 * `RegisterModFn(name, alias string, mod ModFn)`
 * `RegisterModFnNS(namespace, name, alias string, mod ModFn)`

 They are the same, but NS version allows to specify the namespace of the function.
-In that case you should specify namespace on modifiers call:
+In that case, you should specify namespace in modifiers call:
 ```
 Print using ns: {%= varName|namespaceName::modifier() %}
 ```